Search for gamma-ray emission from the Coma Cluster with six years of Fermi-LAT data: Data Selection and Analysis

 In order to assess the completeness of our reference emission model for the Coma region (without a cluster source), we use the {\tt{gttsmap}} tool to search for any additional gamma-ray sources (Fig.~\ref{fig:tsmap}).
 For each pixel in the map we evaluate the test statistic ($TS$), defined as twice the likelihood ratio between the best-fit value of the alternative hypothesis, including a source and the best-fit value of the null-hypothesis (background only).
-In the $TS$-map a point source modeled as a power law with $\Gamma=2.3$ is tested at each pixel of the map.
+In the $TS$-map a point source modeled as a power law with $\Gamma=2.3$ is tested at each pixel of the map. {We find four new point source candidates that coincide with regions with individual TS values $>25$.
+The details of the improved background model along with the best-fit values of all free parameters are given in App.~\ref{sec:nullmodel_fitvalues}.}